 The Australian Government subsidies residential aged care services for older Australians whose care needs are such that they can no longer remain living in their own homes.
 Providing palliative care in residential aged care is complex.
-In 2019-20, there were 244,327 people living in residential aged care in Australia-of whom 3,178 (1.3 per cent) had an Aged Care Funding Instrument (ACFI) appraisal indicating the need for palliative care.
+In 2019-20, there were 244,327 people living in residential aged care in Australia, of whom 3,178 (1.3%) had an indicated need for palliative care.